SuleimanFarah/sunpy/ORG/Coordination-Meeting-2020-Notes.md

       * Many uses for it! (adds your here!)
         * you can still do world2pixel to them,...
         * track features,...
-    * What to remove fro the map api
+    * What to remove from the map api
       * get rid of `max`, `min`, `std`,...
 It's under `.data.min`
       * `shift`: moves the wcs.
 It should be kept in NDCube... as resamples is.
 Modifies the wcs in some way.
       * it won't require a call to reproject as resample or superpixel